 Anaximenes is also known as the third Greek philosopher of Miletus.
 He was born in 585 BCE and died in 525 BCE and was the student of Anaximander.
 Anaximenes also believed that the whole world is made of one thing same like Thales and Anaximander, but that thing is not water nor Apeiron.
 According to him; the world is made of air.
 Anaximenes also believed same like Thales that the world is swimming, but on air, not water.
 He also told the reason of earthquake that It happens because of ups and downs high pressure of air.
 The main subject which he liked the most is Metaphysics.

 Pythagoras is very well known mathematician and lover of wisdom, even students of the 21st century also know him due to his theorem named Pythagoras theorem.
 He was born in 570 BC on the Island of Samos and died in 495 BC.
-The Intellectuals or well-educated persons of that era called themselves sage, but Pythagoras is the first who called himself a Philosopher and he was the first person of the greek philosophical history who established his own academy in 530 BC in Croton (Italy’s city); at where his students could learn anything directly from him.
+The Intellectuals or well-educated persons of that era called themselves sage, but Pythagoras is the first who called himself a Philosopher and he was the first person of the Greek philosophical history who established his own academy in 530 BC in Croton (Italy’s city); at where his students could learn anything directly from him.
 His main Interests are revolving around Metaphysics, Mathematics, Politics, Ethics and Music.

 Note: Students of Pythagoras called their self Pythagorean.

 Heraclitus was born also known as a pre-Socratic philosopher and He was born in 535 BC and died in 475 BC.
 He was a very rich man and also belonged to the elite class of that era, but he didn’t care about money.
-We can say: Heraclitus is very confident and arrogant man due to his remarks about Pythagoras, and Hesiod etc, and he often said about these type of people that they were the lack of learning and not high qualified people.
+We can say: Heraclitus is a very confident and arrogant man due to his remarks about Pythagoras, and Hesiod etc, and he often said about these type of people that they were the lack of learning and not highly qualified people.
 The people of his era often called him with the name of “The weeping philosopher” because he was the patient of depression and his writings were very emotional or dark.

 Some Intellectuals say that He hated people of the world and have moved towards the mountains and started living there.
 Heraclitus also believed that the whole universe is made of one thing same like Thales, Anaximander, and Anaximenes; but that thing is fire not water, Apeiron, and air.
 His main subjects who he liked are Cosmology, Metaphysics, Politics, Ethics, and Epistemology.